Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Atmospheric model

 The Bond albedo is a parameter particularly sensitive to the choice of phase function.
-For atmospheric layers that present clouds, the gas contributes to scattering with a Rayleigh phase function, while we assume the Henyey-Greenstein phase funtion for clouds.
-DISORT requires the calculation of the Legendre moments of the combined phase function, which we estimate as the weighted average of the moments of the two individual phase functions \citep{Liou80,Boucher98}.
-The weights are calculated as the ratio of the optical depth due to Rayleigh scattering or clouds divided by the total optical depth, $\tau_{Rayleigh} + \tau_{clouds}$, for Rayleigh and Henyey-Greenstein phase function moments, respectively.
+For atmospheric layers that present clouds, the gas contributes to scattering with a Rayleigh phase function, while we assumed the Henyey-Greenstein phase funtion for clouds.
+DISORT requires the calculation of the Legendre moments of the combined phase function, which we estimated as the weighted average of the moments of the two individual phase functions \citep{Liou80,Boucher98}.
+The weights were calculated as the ratio of the optical depth due to Rayleigh scattering or clouds divided by the total optical depth, $\tau_{Rayleigh} + \tau_{clouds}$, for Rayleigh and Henyey-Greenstein phase function moments, respectively.
 For clear atmospheric layers, the only contribution to scattering is Rayleigh scattering due to the gas, so the total phase function moment corresponds to that of Rayleigh scattering \citep{Marcq17}.

-DISORT also requires as input the single scattering albedo of each atmospheric layer.
-The single scattering albedo is defined as the ratio of scattering efficiency to total extinction effi- ciency.
+As input, DISORT also requires the single scattering albedo of each atmospheric layer.
+The single scattering albedo is defined as the ratio of scattering efficiency to total extinction efficiency.
 The total extinction is a sum of both extinction by scattering and extinction by absorption.
-Therefore, a single scattering albedo of 1 indicates that all extinction is due to scattering, whereas a value of zero means that absorption dominates.
-Similar to the moments of the phase function, we estimate the combined single scattering albedo from gas (Rayleigh) and clouds with their weighted average.
-The single scattering albedo due to Rayleigh scattering is calculated as the Rayleigh optical depth divided by the total optical depth, $\tau_{clear} + \tau_{Rayleigh}$.
+Therefore, a single scattering albedo of one indicates that all extinction is due to scattering, whereas a value of zero means that absorption dominates.
+Similar to the moments of the phase function, we estimated the combined single scattering albedo from gas (Rayleigh) and clouds with their weighted average.
+The single scattering albedo due to Rayleigh scattering was calculated as the Rayleigh optical depth divided by the total optical depth, $\tau_{clear} + \tau_{Rayleigh}$.
 The clear optical depth is the sum of the line and CIA optical depths (Sect. \ref{sec:opacity}).
-The single scattering albedo due to clouds is calculated as the ratio of the clouds optical depth divided by $\tau_{clear} + \tau_{cloud}$, times the cloud single scattering albedo defined in \cite{Kasting88}:
+For fast computations of the Bond albedo within our interior-atmosphere model in retrievals, we use a grey model for the line opacity.
+The line opacity is constant with wavelength, being 0.01 m2/kg for H$_{2}$O. This grey opacity is benchmarked with non-grey atmospheric models \citep{Nakajima92,Marcq17}.
+In the case of water, a grey opacity of 0.01 m$^{2}$/kg is representative of the opacity of water in the 8-20 $\mu$m spectral window at the Standard Reference Point \citep{Ingersoll69}.
+The single scattering albedo due to clouds was calculated as the ratio of the clouds optical depth divided by $\tau_{clear} + \tau_{cloud}$, times the cloud single scattering albedo defined in \cite{Kasting88}: